Editorial Standards

 What is the deadline to file Form 8379?

-File within 3 years of the original return’s due date, including extensions, or within 2 years of the date you paid the tax that was later offset, whichever is later.
+File within 3 years after the date you filed your original return, or within 2 years after the date you paid the tax that was later offset, whichever is later.
 If no return was filed, file within 2 years of payment.